-The NTP NextGen PACS will be deployed in VA Enterprise Cloud - Microsoft Azure Government (authorization number F1603087869).
-Microsoft Azure Government has FedRAMP High Authorization.
-The cloud model that will be utilized is Platform as a Service (PaaS) wherever possible, otherwise Infrastructure as a Service (IaaS).
+The system will be hosted in VA Enterprise Cloud- Microsoft Azure.
+Cloud Model being utilized is Platform as a Service (PaaS).

-- 9.2 Does the contract with the Cloud Service Provider, Contractors and VA customers establish who has ownership rights over data including PII?
+9.2 Does the contract with the Hosting Cloud Service Provider, Contractors and VA customers establish who has ownership rights over data including PII?
 (Provide contract number and supporting information about PII/PHI from the contract).
-(Refer to question 3.3.2 of the PTA) This question is related to privacy control AR-3, Privacy Requirements for Contractors, and Service Providers. - 9.3 Will the CSP collect any ancillary data and if so, who has ownership over the ancillary data?
+(Refer to question 3.3.1 of the PTA) This question is related to privacy control AR-3, Privacy Requirements for Contractors, and Service Providers.